IBM/power-up/docs/Running-paie.rst

 Preparation of the POWER-Up Software Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Before beginning installation of PowerAI Enterprise, the files listed below need to be copied onto the software server node.
-The files can be copied anywhere, but the POWER-Up software can locate them quicker if the files are under one of the /home/ directories.
+The files can be copied anywhere, but the POWER-Up software can locate them quicker if the files are under a subdirectory of one of the /home/ directories or the /root directory.
-Note that the PAIE installer will stop searching for installation files if required files are found under the /home directory or a sub directory of /home.
+Note that the PAIE installer will stop searching for installation files if required files are found under one of the directories mentioned above.

 -  PowerAI Enterprise binary file. (powerai-enterprise-\*_ppc64le.bin)
 -  Cuda cudnn (cudnn-9.2-linux-ppc64le-v7.*.tgz)